hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 # Operating Instructions

 <em>MT_Generator.scad</em> is a text based code file.
-When double-clicked, it will launch the Openscad 3d graphics application and display the code, a text console and a preview of the model produced by the code.
+When double-clicked, it will launch the Openscad 3d graphics application and display the program code, a text console and a preview of the model produced by the code.
 Rendering the current model will produce the actual 3d geometry, which can then be exported as an STL file.
 While the <em>MT_Generator</em> code internally uses many discreet 3d objects, such as boxes, letters and the simplified organ model in order to assemble the requested millitome, the exported STL file contains only one single 3d object.

 ## Customization Properties